 We have put together some frequently asked questions and answers below, if you can’t find the information you are looking for, then please get in touch and we will do our best to help you.

-As long as your new purchase is Wi-Fi enabled it should have no problem connecting to our services, this includes Apple Mac devices.
-If you are staying in halls then you can plug directly into a network port in your room to access the internet, to use this service you will need a network adapter, more information can be found on the ResNet page.
+If you are staying in University halls then you can plug your device directly into a network port in your room to access the internet, more information can be found on the ‘Getting connected in halls page’.